Aman-Khokhar18/X_Ray_Classification/README.md

 - Testing alternative model architectures such as ResNet or EfficientNet.
 - Fine-tuning hyperparameters for further performance gains.

-## License

-Specify the license if applicable.

----

 Feel free to customize and add more sections like Installation, Contributing, or additional notes specific to your project.